All Episodes

 Right.

-I mean, there's, there's, um, it's interesting because if you have what's called a private key that essentially unlocks the ability to spend these the Bitcoin on the blockchain that could be spendable, but it can't be stolen.
+platform you but you can't be de-platformed from the blockchain right so that's yeah quite important yeah i mean there's there's um it's interesting because because if you have what's called a private key that essentially unlocks the ability to spend these, the Bitcoin onto blockchain that could be spendable.

-It can't be stolen in the sense where like someone could break into my house and take my gold from my safe, for example.
+It can't be stolen in the sense where, like, someone could break into my house and take my gold from my safe, for example.

-But yeah, so if you send Bitcoin in a regular Bitcoin transaction where you give me a Bitcoin address, I type it into my wallet, it sends, send you some Bitcoin.
+as far as that goes right yeah that's also interesting i i love talking about this topic so if i go off the rail just stop me uh but yeah so if you send bitcoin in a regular Bitcoin transaction where you give me a Bitcoin address, I type it in my wallet, it sends you some Bitcoin.

 There's nothing on the blockchain that ties that to my name or your name.

-however, that transaction is public on the blockchain forever.
+However, that transaction is public on the blockchain forever.

-So anybody can go in and look at it and kind of like see where the Bitcoin came from previously.
+So anyone can go in and look at it and kind of see where the Bitcoin came from previously.

 And so it's possible that someone could look at that.